I Hate Weeding, So I Found Hacks That Make Weeding Easier

 8. Keep Your Grass Longer

-Cutting your grass too short can make it easier for weeds to grow and thrive in your yard.
-Instead, keep the height of your grass a bit longer, between 2-3” high.
+Cutting your grass too short can make it more likely that weeds will take root and thrive in your yard.
+Instead, keep the height of your grass a bit longer, between 2-3 inches high.
 Longer, healthier grass will help choke out weeds naturally, without any added work on your part!

-Do you have any weeding hacks that make it quicker or easier?
+Do you have any weeding hacks you’d add to this list?